lifegadget/ui-tag/README.md

 ember install ui-tag
 ```

-This will load an **npm** version of the Bootstrap 4.0 library but only include the styling that is needed to render
+This will load an **npm** version of the Bootstrap 4.0 library but only include the styling that is needed to render a "pill" or a "tag".
-a "pill" or a "label".
-If you're not using the `ember-cli-sass` addon then it will fall back to including the CSS as just
-CSS.
-In this situation you are done, styling should be immediately available.

 If you _are_ using SASS, then you'll need to include add `@import 'ui-tag';` to your `app.scss` stylesheet.
-If you want to change any of the bootstrap variables -- like colors, etc. -- then do this before you include the _import_ directive.
+The SASS integration also allows you to change any of the bootstrap variables -- like colors, etc. -- to modify the look and feel.
+Just make sure to do this _before_ you include the _import_ directive.

 ## Demo